 FinStealer Malware Breach: Login Credentials Safety Tips

-A sophisticated malware campaign, dubbed “FinStealer,” is actively targeting customers of a leading Indian bank through fraudulent mobile applications.
-Security researchers at CYFIRMA have identified the malware as Trojan.rewardsteal/joxpk, which is designed to steal banking credentials and personal information from unsuspecting users.
+The “FinStealer” is a sophisticated malware campaign that targets customers of a leading Indian bank via fraudulent mobile apps.
+The security researchers at CYFIRMA identified the malware as Trojan.rewardsteal/joxpk, intended to steal banking credentials and personal information from unsuspecting users.

 Let’s know more about this.